 What does the Advocacy Committee do?

-- Developing and implementing YW Boston’s advocacy agenda
+- Develop and implement YW Boston’s advocacy agenda.

-- Training YW Boston board, staff, or volunteers to participate in advocacy actions
+- Train YW Boston board members, staff, and volunteers to take part in advocacy actions.

 What are the requirements of members?